alexandremnd/Bose-Hubbard-Phase-Transition/README.md

 ## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or bug fixes.
+Contributions are currently not open :(

 ## License